Top Picks: 10 Live Streaming Apps You Need to Know for 2023

-- It is popular among users, with over 2.3 billion active users worldwide.
+- Popular among users, with over 2.3 billion active users worldwide.

-- It has an easy-to-use UI for viewers and broadcasters.
+- Has an easy-to-use UI for viewers and broadcasters.

 - It has live and VOD hosting features.

-- Monetization is limited to users with a large following and long watch times.
-Youtube requires live streamers to have at least 1,000 subscribers and 4,000 hours of watch time to start monetization.
+- Monetization is limited to users with an extensive following and long watch time.
+Hence, Youtube requires live streamers to have at least 1,000 subscribers and 4,000 hours of watch time to start monetization.

-- Live streaming feature is still quite limited.
+- The live-streaming feature is still quite limited.

 - Youtube owns partial rights to your content.